timescale/docs.timescale.com-content/getting-started/scaling-out.md

 hypertable, since otherwise data would be lost.

->:WARNING: Although the `cascade` parameter is not strictly a required argument, you *MUST* set it to `true` to avoid breaking necessary user mappings.
+>:WARNING: Although the `cascade` parameter is not strictly a required argument, you *MUST* set it to `true` in this current release to avoid putting TimescaleDB in a recoverable error state.

 ### Information Schema for Data Nodes